 2019 Camp Costs and Important Notes

-- A minimum non-refundable deposit is required to hold your camp space.
+- A minimum non-refundable deposit of $35 is required to hold your camp space.

 - Register by March 31st and save $5 per camp!

-- Each child who enrolls in our camps will get a FREE t-shirt!
+- Each child who enrolls in our camps gets a FREE t-shirt!

-- Membership $50/year and provides camp discounts.
+- Membership costs $50/year and provides camp discounts.
+Members also get free admission to Nature Quests, Green Start Play Days, and the Haunted Hike.
 Make sure your membership is current as of the start date of your first camp.
 Contact us to check your status as needed.

-Nearby Nature believes all children should have access to outdoor adventures in nature nearby.
+Nearby Nature believes all children should have affordable access to outdoor adventures in nature nearby.
 Scholarship assistance is available through our Youth Scholarship Fund.
-To apply, fill out the Scholarship section as you register online for camps, Donations to the Scholarship Fund are also welcome and can be made here.
+To apply, fill out the Scholarship section as you register online for camps.
+Donations to the Scholarship Fund are also welcome.

 Click on the following links for more information about our camps.